 Wise Wisdom Teeth Extractions

-Somewhere between the ages of 17 to 21, most people's third molars begin to erupt through the gum line at the very back of their mouths.
+Somewhere between the ages of 16- 25, most people's third molars begin to erupt through the gum line at the very back of their mouths.
 These are more commonly known as the “wisdom teeth.”
 They were very useful to our ancient ancestors to help them chew the coarse roots, fibrous plants, and uncooked meats that were very common for the diet at the time.
-Often, this daily wear and tear would cause a person to lose some of their molars as they got older, and the wisdom teeth simply replaced them.
-Thanks to modern dentistry and cooking techniques, they are no longer needed, and the human jaw began to shrink slowly over time.
-However, nature being what it is, most people still have their wisdom teeth despite this.
+Back then, this daily wear and tear would cause a person to lose some of their molars as they got older, and the wisdom teeth simply replaced them.
+However, thanks to modern dentistry and cooking techniques, they are no longer needed, so the human jaw began to shrink slowly over time.
+Unfortunately, nature being what it is, most people still have their wisdom teeth despite this.

 Why They Need to Be Removed

-Unfortunately, the modern jaw often can't accommodate the wisdom teeth, and this can lead to two unhealthy conditions: crowding of the existing permanent teeth and/or impaction – the incoming molars getting stuck in place.
-Your family dentist in Chaska at the Chaska Dental Center will typically start keeping an eye on the developing wisdom teeth of a patient around age 11 or 12, and they will usually recommend extraction prior to 17 to 19 years of age.
+The modern jaw often can't accommodate the wisdom teeth, and this can lead to two unhealthy conditions: crowding of the existing permanent teeth and/or impaction – the incoming molars getting stuck in place.
+Your family dentist in Chaska at Chaska Dental Center will typically start keeping an eye on the developing wisdom teeth of a patient around age 11 or 12, and they will usually recommend extraction prior to 17-19 years of age.
 The goal is to extract the teeth before they can cause any problems.
 It’s much simpler to remove them while they are not causing any issues than to wait until a person is experiencing pain and soreness.

 What Happens If They Are Not Removed